Placeholder page for when I start tinkering with mapping options.

 I have a system, of sorts, for organizing the books I intend to release to Bookcrossing.

-The next shelf is for assorted books that have been registered to Bookcrossing and labeled, and are merely waiting for the next time I go out to drop one off.
-Or the next time my parents visit the family member who asked for those books directly, in the case of the titles shown in this photograph.
+The next shelf is for assorted books that have been registered to Bookcrossing and labeled, and are merely waiting for the next time I go out to drop one off, be it a wild release or one that’s been reserved to give to a friend or family member.

 Another shelf down has those books that I have registered but not yet labeled.
 Given that I use basic address labels, of which there are ten to a page, I generally prefer to wait until I have ten books in need of labeling before I print another set.

 And finally the bottom shelf contains those books that we intend to get rid of but which have not (yet) been registered for one reason or another.
-Generally these are books that I have just finished reading and have prioritized selecting another book over getting online just to register the previous read, or books that my parents finished and shelved instead of handing them off to me.
-There are, however, a few that “seemed like a good idea at the time” to buy an entire series before I decided to get rid of aforementioned series… but only after I read the first book to decide if I want to replace them with digital copies.
+Generally these are books that I have just finished reading and have prioritized selecting another book over registering a “just finished” title.

 Organizing the books on my to-read list (acquired via the thrift store, a local “outdoor library,” or Goodreads giveaways)?
 Not so much.

-This represents a…. small selection of print copies I’ve acquired in this manner (as well as a few hardcovers I intend to keep but never removed from those piles), in addition to those found on various bookshelves in my room.
+This represents a…. small selection of print copies I’ve acquired in this manner, in addition to those found on various bookshelves in my room.